BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 Let's suppose the Japanese source contains as many tokens as the English translation.
 That means each book is equivalent to 90k English words.
 That's 120k tokens per book and we want to fit 7 inside the context.

-Running the number, we get 840k context tokens, and the LLM hasn't even started to think, which we estimated before would represent 99% of the token effort.
+Running the numbers, we get 840k context tokens, and the LLM hasn't even started to think, which we estimated before would represent 99% of the token effort.

 For context (pun intended), the state of the art of LLM context size in production is 1M, and you will often see lower values like 256k instead.